iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 the final Q matrix is
 $$ Q = \rho A^\top A + \mathrm{Diag}(c - 2\rho A^\top b ).$$

-The only thing missing is how to properly choose the parameter $rho$.
+The only thing missing is how to properly choose the parameter $\rho$.
 We want to preserve the original solutions, so it should be large enough to force the minimum to "cancel it" by being at an originally feasible point.
 That is, whenever $Az = b$ the penalization term disappears and we are left with the original objective.

-The discussion above works for a general equality constraint, but more specific constraint there are simpler ways to penalize.
+The discussion above works for a general equality constraint, but for more specific constraint there are simpler penalizations.
-I recommend seeing the paper by @{glover_quantum_2019}
-for more details.
+I recommend the paper by @{glover_quantum_2019} for more details.

 Inequalities to Equalities
 --------------------------

-If your MILP also have inequality constraints, you can use _slack variables_ to put it into QUBO form.
+If your MILP also has inequality constraints, you can use _slack variables_ to put it into QUBO form.
 Consider a constraint of the form $M x \le w$.
 This is the same as an equality constraint together with an additional variable